-In 2020, Metro Vancouver engaged a Reshape-led team to study the opportunity to build a district heating network fueled by heat from Metro Vancouver’s Waste-to-Energy Facility, located in Burnaby.
-This project could provide thermal energy to buildings in Burnaby, Vancouver, and New Westminster at a highly competitive cost—without impacting solid waste operations—and with no incremental GHG emissions.
+In 2020, Metro Vancouver engaged a Reshape-led team to study the opportunity to build a district heating network fueled by heat from Metro Vancouver’s existing Waste-to-Energy Facility, located in Burnaby.
+This is an opportunity to provide thermal energy to buildings in Burnaby, Vancouver, and New Westminster at a highly competitive cost—without impacting solid waste operations—and with no incremental GHG emissions.

-Our team studied several possible technical configurations and ownership models and developed recommendations as to how Metro Vancouver could advance the project further.
+Our team studied several possible technical configurations and ownership models and developed recommendations as to how Metro Vancouver could advance the project.
 Reshape’s role included:

 - Leading the development of the business case